Collegiate Church of St Mary, Warwick: Sixteenth century onwards

 (appointed by the Crown Commissioners).
 Sir Christopher Wren is also said to have contributed to the design, but that is disputed.
 The tower rises to the height of 130 feet.
 The design was described by John Summerson as being "as remarkable for its success as for its independence in style from other seventeenth-century English Gothic".

+The church has been undergoing significant maintenance for renovation since early 2023 and is expected to be complete by the end of 2023.
+At a cost of £1.4 million, the renovation was planned after a piece of masonry fell from the church's tower.